We want to make sure you don’t have to worry about falling into arrears and that your rent is paid on time, every time.

 We will work with you to reach an agreement on how you can repay your arrears.
 It is essential you keep to that arrangement, otherwise we may take further legal action.

 If you fail to pay your rent or to keep to an agreement we can go to the County Court.
-This could lead to you being evicted from your home.
+This could lead to you incurring legal fees and being evicted from your home.

 If that happens the local council is not obliged to re-house you because you have made yourself intentionally homeless.